esilberw/raytracingproblem.github.io/README.md

 These two operations allow us to modify the encoding on the U and V words on the tape.
 The transformations U′ and V′ induced by the transition functions are the following.

-For the LeftMove operation, we have the following transformations [1] U′ = 2∞∑i=1 ui/2i+1 = 2.(U − u0/2)
+For the LeftMove operation, we have the following transformations[1]:

+U′ = 2∞∑i=1 ui/2i+1 = 2.(U − u0/2)
 V′ = c′/2 + 1/2.∞∑i=0 vi/2i+1 = c′/2 + v/2

-For the RightMove operation, we have the following transformations [1] U′ = v0/2 + c′/4 + 1/2.∞∑i=1 ui/2i+1 = v0/2 + c′/4 + (U − u0/2)/2
+For the RightMove operation, we have the following transformations[1]:

+U′ = v0/2 + c′/4 + 1/2.∞∑i=1 ui/2i+1 = v0/2 + c′/4 + (U − u0/2)/2
 V′ = 2∞∑i=1 vi/2i+1 = 2(V − v0/2)